multiscale/muscle3/docs/source/fortran_api.rst

     Get the i'th key in the dictionary.

     This function is only valid for Data objects containing a dictionary.
-You can use ``LIBMUSCLE_Data_is_dict`` to check whether that is the case.
+You can use :f:func:`LIBMUSCLE_Data_is_a_dict` to check whether that is the case.

     The indices range from 1 to the number of items in the dictionary (inclusive), as usual in Fortran.
-Use ``LIBMUSCLE_Data_size`` to get the number of items.
+Use :f:func:`LIBMUSCLE_Data_size` to get the number of items.
 Note that changes to the dictionary (e.g. inserting a new key) may change the order in which the key-value pairs are retrieved by this function.
 It's best to not change the dictionary while iterating through it.

     As always when a character value is returned by MUSCLE, the variable it ends up in must be allocatable, and must be deallocated after use.

-    The corresponding value may be obtained via ``LIBMUSCLE_Data_value(i)``.
+    The corresponding value may be obtained via :f:func:`LIBMUSCLE_Data_value(i)`.

     .. code-block:: fortran